LarsIvarsson/BunDrop/README.md

 `npm run dev`

-and ctrl + click on the link in the console.
+and ctrl + click on the localhost link in the console.

 # About the application